YAMAHA C3 / C-CUBED (XF50)

 The C3 also has a fuel gauge which you don’t find on every 50cc scooter.
 This gauges measures the up to 1.2 gallons you’ve got in the C3’s floorboard located tank.
 The floorboard location is key in the C3, because it frees up the entire underseat area for storage.
 Most non-fuel-injected scooters hold their gasoline under the seat which allows gravity instead of a fuel pump to deliver the fuel.
 The C3 uses a more expensive fuel pump which frees up much appreciate space.
 A recall does exist for 2007 models pertaining to the fuel pump.
 The fuel pump commonly causes starting/running difficulties and it poses a fire danger, so have Yamaha replace this.

 What’s not to like about the C3?
 I’m trying to tip toe around this one, but I think it's fair to say that the styling isn't for everyone.
-I suspect even Yamaha knows this (heck they call it the Giggle in Europe).
-A lot of the design elements are nice (i.e. floorboard, rims, exhaust, gauges) but the front headlight and fender are both a bit cartoon-ish for some people tastes.
+I suspect even Yamaha knows this (they call it the Giggle in Europe).
+A lot of the design elements are nice (i.e. floorboard, rims, exhaust, gauges) but the front end is a bit cartoon-ish.

-OWNER REVIEWS - Browse the Yamaha C3 Owner Reviews
+OWNER REVIEWS (12) - Browse C3 Owner Reviews REVIEW - Add Your Review

 * Awesome engine